 Similarly, you can perform Aurora to Redshift Replication using AWS Data Pipeline.
 This article introduces you to Aurora and Amazon Redshift.
 It also provides you the steps to perform Aurora to Redshift Replication using AWS Data Pipeline.

-Steps to Perform Aurora to Redshift Replication using AWS Data Pipeline
+Method 2: Steps to Perform Aurora to Redshift Replication Using AWS Data Pipeline

 This is a method that demands technical proficiency and experience in working with Aurora and Redshift.
 This is a Manual Integration using AWS Data Pipeline.

 Follow the steps below to perform Aurora to Redshift Replication using AWS Data Pipeline:

 Step 1: Select the Data from Aurora

 Select the data that you want for Aurora to Redshift Replication as shown in the image below.

 Step 2: Create an AWS Data Pipeline to Perform Aurora to Redshift Replication